eclipse/kuksa.val/kuksa_apps/node-red/README.md

 Now you can view the example under [http://&lt;node-red server ip&gt;:1880](http://localhost:1880/).
 To test the example, you can use [Kuksa Client](../../kuksa-client) or use the [gps feeder](../../kuksa-feeders/gps2val).
-In [`feeders.yml`](./feeders.yml), you can find the experimental config for gps feeder container.
+In [`feeders.yml`](./feeders.yml), you can find the experimental [config](kuksa_config/gpsd_feeder.ini) for gps feeder container.
 You use the following command to also start containers of feeders:

 ```
-ARCH=arm64 docker-compose -f docker-compose.yml  -f feeders.yml up
+docker-compose -f docker-compose.yml  -f feeders.yml up
 ```